toughpixels/toughpixels.github.io/content/tips/clean-up-inkscape-svg-for-web/index.md

 ## Fixing Inkscape SVGs For The Web

-We covered setting up default unit and canvas size in Inkscape, creating a default template, and using an XML editor to remove inline styles from Inkscape SVGs.
+We covered setting up default unit and canvas size in Inkscape, creating a default template, and using an XML editor to clean up inline styles from Inkscape SVGs.

 #### Good luck making something beautiful!